pyvista/pyvista-tutorial/README.md

 1. Basic usage (Alexander Kaszynski) - Reading and plotting 3D data using ``examples`` module and external files.
 (10 min for talk, 10 min for exercise)

 2. What is a Mesh?
-(Bane Sullivan) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (20 min for talk, 10 min for exercise)
+(Alexander Kaszynski) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (20 min for talk, 10 min for exercise)

 3. PyVista & Jupyter (Bane Sullivan) - Demonstrate how to use PyVista in Jupyter for state-of-the-art 3D visualization in Notebooks.
 (15 min for talk, 10 for exercise)